zhenning/riak_wiki/pages/Riak/Concepts/Secondary-Indexes.md

 ## Configuration

-As of version 1.0, Secondary Indexes is enabled by configuring Riak to use the ELevelDB backend `riak_kv_eleveldb_backend`.
+As of version 1.0, Secondary Indexes are enabled by configuring Riak to use the ELevelDB backend `riak_kv_eleveldb_backend`.
 Currently, the ELevelDB backend is the only index-capable backend.

 Open the `app.config` configuration file in an editor, and change the `storage_backend` setting to `riak_kv_eleveldb_backend`.

 All nodes in a cluster must be configured to use an indexing-capable backend for Secondary Indexes to work properly.

+### Migrating an Existing Cluster (Method One)

+Remove a node from the cluster, enable Secondary Indexes, and re-add it to the cluster.
+This approach is conceptually simpler, but requires more cross-node data transfor.

+1. Choose one node in the cluster.
+Run `riak-admin leave` on the node.
+2. Wait for transfers to complete.
+Then, run `riak stop`.
+3. Turn on Secondary Indexes.
+4. Run `riak-admin join`
+5. Repeat with remaining nodes.

-### Migrating an Existing Node
+### Migrating an Existing Cluster (Method Two)

-To migrate an existing cluster to ELevelDB:
+Use the reip command to replace nodes.
+This approach is slightly more complex, but limits the handoff to the departing and entering node:

 1. Set up a new node running an instance of Riak configured to use Secondary Indexes.
 Do NOT join it to the cluster.
 2. Use the reip command to assign all partitions from the old node to the new node.
 This will effectively join the node to the cluster.